XaaXaaX/aws-cloudevents-eda/README.md

 This folder holds all the code samples supporting the  Event model standards study

-## Why define standards on our event models?
+## Why define standards on our event envelope?

-Defining event model standards for cross-cells as well as intra-cell communication can provide many benefits as we are building new WL capabilities.
+Defining a standard event envelope not only simplifies and accelerates cross-domain communication but also intra-domain communication, this can provide many benefits including consumption, simplified decision-making, and observability.
 By implementing these standards we can greatly improve:

 * Discoverability and documentation of EDAs
 * The way event consumers are processing events (e.g. Event Filtering)